 - Your instructor may assign written homework that will be collected and graded; these assignments form part of your participation grade. - Your instructor reserves the right to administer pop quizzes on grammar, vocabulary etc. in order to assess your daily preparation.
-These grades also form part of your participation grade. - The use of cell phones during class is prohibited.
-They must be silenced and kept in your backpack.
-Failure to comply with these requirements will result in a greatly reduced participation grade for the class meeting(s). - There is no make-up for class participation.
+These grades also form part of your participation grade. - The use of cell phones, pagers, iPods or mp3 players and all other electronic equipment during class is prohibited.
+All equipment must be silenced and put away in the classroom.
+Failure to comply with this requirement will result in an unsatisfactory participation grade for the class meeting(s). - There is no make-up for class participation.
+Please refer to the end of this syllabus for further details.